-While Australian shares still account for 83 per cent of total LIC assets, these days 16 per cent are in global equites through well-known fund managers such as Platinum.
+While Australian shares still account for 83% of total LIC assets, these days 16 per cent are in global equites.
+Through well-known fund managers such as Platinum.
 Newer LICs also offer exposure to micro-caps, infrastructure, private equity and absolute return funds.

-By contrast, ETFs invest in a basket of shares or other investments that generally track the performance of a market index such as the ASX 200 Index or the US S&P 500.
-You can buy an ETF to give you exposure to an entire market, region or market sector, such as global health or technology stocks.
+By contrast, ETFs invest in investments that generally track the performance of a market index such as the ASX 200.
+You can buy an ETF to give you exposure to an entire market, region or market sector.
 They also offer investments in a wider range of asset classes, from local and international shares to bonds, commodities, currency, listed property and cash.

 Structure and tax

 As the name suggests, LICs use a company structure while ETFs are unit trusts.
 Like other companies, LICs are governed by the Corporations Act.
 This means they pay company tax on their income and realised capital gains which they can hold onto or pay out as dividends plus any franking credits.
 Investors are then liable for tax at their marginal rate.
 By contrast, ETFs are not required to pay tax on their income or realised capital gains.
 Instead, they pass on all tax obligations to investors who pay tax at their marginal rate.
 Despite these differences, the after-tax position for investors is similar to LICs.

 Another key difference between the two is that LICs are closed-ended investments.
 Which means they have a fixed number of shares on issue.
 New shares can only be created or cancelled via a rights issue, placement or buyback.
 This structure means LICs tend to trade at a premium or discount to the value of their net tangible assets.
 Like all companies trading on the ASX, it’s the market that determines the share price.
 Not the value of the company’s underlying assets.